z-gpt/my-storefront/blocks/commerce-checkout/README.md

     // 3.
 Use onRender to wait for DOM update before mounting 3rd party component ctx.onRender(async () => {
+      // Check if component is already mounted to prevent duplicates if ($container.hasChildNodes()) {
+        return;
+      }

+      // Clear any previous reference when mounting to a new container adyenCard = null;

       // 4.
 Now mount the 3rd party component to the DOM-connected element const checkout = await AdyenCheckout(config);
       adyenCard = new Card(checkout, options);